 I’m Jonathan Alter and like many of you, I’m often at my happiest when experiencing what the writer Diana Trilling called “a life of significant contention.”

 That doesn’t necessarily mean arguing, just conversing about what’s important and compelling instead of trivial and boring.

-I launched OLD GOATS to host fun yet meaningful conversations among people who’ve been around for a while.
+I launched OLD GOATS as a platform for my own arguments and to host fun yet meaningful conversations among people who’ve been around for a while.